 Friends and family may not be as familiar with the ins and outs of your work, but I’m sure you have a few people in your life who want to support you however they can.
 Pick up the phone and check in with them from time to time, too!
 Sometimes, an outside opinion or a kind listening ear can completely change your outlook on the day.

-With boundaries, systems, and support, you’ll be well on your way to kicking overwhelm to the curb and thriving, in your work and in your life.
+With boundaries, systems, and support, you’ll be well on your way to kicking overwhelm in business to the curb and thriving, in your work and in your life.
 When stressful moments pop up again (and they will), I hope you’ll think back to this post and implement a few tips that’ll be sure to get you right back on track.
 If you are looking for help as a creative entrepreneur, I would love for you to check out my mentorship program!